 When it was first introduced, the formula used for calculating the FHR was an average of the bank’s 12-month and 24-month Fixed Deposit (FD) rates in SGD.
 We’re talking about an original FHR of 0.4% back then!

 Customers who had previously signed up for a package on the old rates will still have their interest rate based on the old calculation method.

 So why is FHR a board rate?

-However, it’s important to note that ultimately, FD rates are controlled by the Monetary Authority of Singapore (MAS).
-This is a monetary policy that provides a floor and ceiling to the banks to keep the FD rates in control.
+However, it’s important to note that ultimately, Fixed Deposit rates are controlled by the Monetary Authority of Singapore (MAS).
+This is a monetary policy that provides a floor and ceiling to the banks to keep the Fixed Deposit rates in control.
 So in this regard, the rates are semi-transparent in that the banks still publish their rates, but there is a margin by which they can adjust the rates.

 What are the advantages of a DBS home loan like the FHR?

-It is also good business sense that DBS will want to keep its FD interest rates low, since they represent a cost to the bank.
+It is also good business sense that DBS will want to keep its Fixed Deposit interest rates low, since they represent a cost to the bank.

 Are there any disadvantages of FHR?

-Think about Section 377A of our Penal Code.
-Just because it’s not “actively enforced”, doesn’t make sex between consenting male adults any less of a crime in Singapore, in the eyes of the law.
-Variable rates are the Section 377A of home loans.
-Just because the bank says that the board rates have not changed in the past 9 years, they continue to have every right to adjust them, anytime they want to.
+Just because the bank says that the board rates have not changed in the past whatever number of years, they continue to have every right to adjust them, anytime they want to.

 The FHR is a board rate.
 It is much more transparent than other banks’ board rates, but it is still a board rate.
 Even if it means incurring a cost by raising their fixed deposit interest rates, there is nothing to stop DBS from increasing it as and when they need to.